Who Should Apply

 Students entering grades 2–12 who have been diagnosed with a language-based learning disability are encouraged to apply to Landmark School.

-Landmark students possess average to superior cognitive abilities, as measured by the Wechsler Scales (WISC 4 or 5 or WAIS).
+Landmark students possess average to superior cognitive abilities, as measured by the Wechsler Scales (WISC or WAIS).
 They have well-developed reasoning and comprehension skills but often have weaknesses in processing speed and working memory.
 Landmark students are also motivated to learn and have healthy social and emotional well being.